Pearls Before Swine by Stephan Pastis for February 26, 2015

 17. Missing large

-kzturtlegirl about 9 years ago
+kzturtlegirl almost 10 years ago

 My kids are Willy.
 Their backpacks are stuffed solid, and they carry additional books and notebooks in their arms to and from school.
 One reason is that nearly every class assigns homework every day, so they have to bring home all their notebooks (1 to 1.5" thick each class, as required by the middle school, looser rules in high school) and often their textbooks.
 They also have weekly or biweekly tests, so they have to bring home that stuff anyways to study for the upcoming test, even if they don’t have homework (rare).
 Also, the schools are locked up tight about half an hour after school lets out, so they can’t go back to their locker after school if they forgot anything, so they often bring home everything just so they won’t have forgotten anything.
 “Back in my day,” I could head over to campus at midnight to get something out of my locker if I needed it.
 Even if all texts go digital, unless something changes about the culture of excessive homework, lack of access, and arcane rules about school supplies, this will not change.